 2. Players must ensure that at least two weeks have passed since the problem began, they have followed the operator’s internal complaints procedure and that all reasonable attempts have been made to negotiate a solution with the operator before submitting an ADR dispute form.

 3. Players may not request assistance if the dispute is being or has been considered by another approved ADR provider, regulator or a court.

-4. Players may not request assistance if the dispute arose more than one year after the conclusion of the Operator's review of the complaint.
+4. Players may not request assistance more than one year after the conclusion of the Operator's review of the complaint.

 5. eCOGRA reserves the right to decline any assistance if in eCOGRA’s opinion the dispute is frivolous, vexatious, or does not relate to the outcome of a gambling transaction (for example, game results, betting results, application of bonus offers, or account management) or is currently being investigated by a third party. eCOGRA will within three weeks of receiving the dispute inform the player and the operator, together with the reason, should eCOGRA decide to decline the dispute on these grounds.

 6. Players must submit a concise, clear and to the point summary of the circumstances of their dispute which will allow eCOGRA to provide the best service.
 Superfluous, nonessential, redundant correspondence will only serve to impede progress.

-7. There is no need for the player to initially include copies of correspondence to/from the approved licence holder with the dispute form, this information will be requested by eCOGRA at the appropriate time if required.
+7. There is no need for the player to initially include copies of correspondence to/from the approved licence holder with the dispute form, this information will be requested by eCOGRA on acceptance of the dispute.

 8. eCOGRA will make every effort to conclude the dispute resolution process within ninety days of receiving the dispute and all other relevant information to enable the dispute to be processed..

 9. eCOGRA will not enter into any verbal communication with the player at any time.